 Address parameter to the WireGuard configuration file then run the script.

 Mobile (Android & iOS)

-WireGuard applications for mobile operating systems handle setting up the tunnel interface and routes.
-Simply set a private key and internal IP address, and provide details of the public key and public IP address (or domain name) of the server so the client can connect.
+Peer section from the server configuration, and provide details of the public key and public IP address (or domain name) of the server – the syntax is of the

 The allowed IPs of the server will be all addresses (